Jerry Lambert (actor): Career

 He portrayed Kevin Butler in the Sony PlayStation 3 "It Only Does Everything" commercials (now known as Long Live Play), as vice-president of a different fictional department in each commercial.
 He appeared live for a short comedic performance at Sony's E3 2010 conference.

 In 2011, Lambert appeared in Bad Teacher.
 In 2014, he was in Horrible Bosses 2.
+In 2016, appeared as the anchor of fictional Your 7 News in News Hits, a special aired on Adult Swim Infomercials.

-Since 2017, he has had a recurring role as Principal Ablin on the ABC sitcom American Housewife.
+Between 2017 and 2021, he had a recurring role as Principal Michael Ablin on the ABC sitcom American Housewife.